rubcompling/zs2021/README.md

 ## Tool settings

-* Norma has been used with default settings, except for WLD's train_ngrams=4 (note that input files for Norma's WLD component have to be preprocessed in that initial and final '#' must be added)
+* Norma has been used with default settings, except for WLD's train_ngrams=4 (note that input files for Norma's WLD component have to be preprocessed in that initial and final '#' must be added).

 ## Datasets